 Throughout this dining experience, you place whatever you’d like to eat next, in the boiling stock.
 Cook this for a few minutes and continue to graze like this for as long as it takes to finish all the dishes. – typically, a couple of hours or more.

 The Wy Att restaurant just up from the Jasmine Hotel charges RM35 for 2 people, which is very reasonable and excellent quality.

-You must try the Brinchang markets just up from the Jasmine Hotel, which are on each Friday and Saturday nights (18:00-22:00hrs).
+You must try the Brinchang market just up from the Jasmine Hotel, which is on each Friday and Saturday nights (18:00-22:00hrs).

-You can’t but help want to try everything on offer from scrumptious chicken-stuffed Murtabak, many types of Mee Goreng, Nasi Goreng, Malay muffins (more like delicious delicate crepes with crushed nuts and a dab of creamed corn), roasted chestnuts, fresh strawberries, massive apples, and other fresh produce.
+You can’t but help want to try everything, from scrumptious chicken-stuffed Murtabak, many types of Mee Goreng, Nasi Goreng, Malay muffins – more like delicious delicate crepes with crushed nuts and a dab of creamed corn – roasted chestnuts, fresh strawberries, massive apples, and other fresh produce.

-Stay here long enough and your waistline will rapidly start expanding, like mine is already!
+Stay here long enough and your waistline will rapidly expand, just like mine is already!

 Fresh strawberry juice is the specialty of the Cameron Highlands as strawberries are grown in this region.
-Most restaurants serve fresh strawberry juice and it’s delicious, fresh, and wholesome.
+Most restaurants serve delicious fresh and wholesome strawberry juice.

 Sad to leave Brinchang as it’s proving to be a favourite so far, for its serenity but especially, the wonderful food.

 Need to press on with Taman Negara next, for a spot of jungle trekking…